 Scholarly Commons Citation

 Barnett, Randy E., "Was Slavery Unconstitutional Before the Thirteenth Amendment?
 Lysander Spooner’s Theory of Interpretation" (1997).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1238.
+1238.